plume-lib/merging/README.md

 First, edit your `~/.gitconfig` file as shown below.

-Run one of the following commands after a git merge that leaves conflicts:
+Run one of the following command after a git merge that leaves conflicts.
+(You can omit the `--tool=...` command-line argument if you have only set up one merge tool.)

 ```
-yes | git mergetool --tool=merge-java
+git mergetool --tool=merge-java
 ```
 or
 ```
-yes | git mergetool --tool=merge-adjacent
+git mergetool --tool=merge-adjacent
 ```

-The reason for `yes |` is that `git mergetool` stops and asks after each file that wasn't perfectly merged.
-This question is not helpful, the `-y` and `--no-prompt` command-line arguments do not suppress it, and it's tedious to keep typing "y".
+A fundamental limitation is that `git mergetool` requires user interaction in two scenarios (even with the `-y` and `--no-prompt` command-line arguments!):
+ * Whenever a file was not perfectly merged, you need to type `y` to continue.
+   You should choose "y" because the merge tool might have made some improvements, and it might make improvements to files it has not yet seen.
+ * Whenever there is a merge-delete conflict, you need to choose among "Use (m)odified or (d)eleted file, or (a)bort?".

+Instead of `git mergetool`, you can run `git-mergetool.sh`, which eliminates the need for user interaction.

 #### Setup for use as a merge tool